Skip to content

 Next on our list is HubSpot CRM, a software that’s versatile enough for general contractors to handle customer service, sales, and marketing.

-The CRM keeps contacts at all those stages connected in one system.
+As part of HubSpot Marketing Hub, the CRM keeps contacts at all those stages connected in one system.
 All the while, leaders from your sales and marketing teams can run their operations in HubSpot exactly how they want.

 Additionally, the CRM comes with a large library of out-the-box reports that you can customize to fit what you need.